CaptainDuck/MCPE-Server-Installers/README.md

 >This automated installer supports the MCPE Server Software such as, [PocketMine](https://github.com/PocketMine/PocketMine-MP), [ImagicalMine](https://github.com/ImagicalCorp/ImagicalMine), [Nukkit](https://github.com/Nukkit/Nukkit), and [Genisys](https://github.com/ITX-Tech/Genisys).

+**This Project is open-source but it has a Copy right plesse read [LICENSE](https://github.com/CaptainDuck/MCPE-Installers/blob/master/LICENSE) to Learn More.**

 **No Releases yet, Work In Progress :3**